Franziska Marie Clematis

 A stunning variety with huge, fully double violet-blue blooms; the large flowers appear in abundance on old and new wood and are of perfect form; perfect for outdoor living areas where they can be fully appreciated

 Franziska Marie Clematis features showy purple star-shaped flowers with blue overtones and white anthers at the ends of the branches from late spring to late summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Franziska Marie Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.